mattermost/docs/source/administration/config-settings.rst

 Output console logs as JSON
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Typically set to true in production.
 When true, logged events are written in a machine readable JSON format.
 Otherwise they are printed as plain text.
-Changing this setting requires a server restart before taking effect.

 **True**:  Logged events are written in a machine readable JSON format.

 **False**: Logged events are written in plaint text.

+Changes to this setting require a server restart before taking effect.

 +----------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ConsoleJson": true`` with options ``true`` and ``false`` for above settings respectively. |